macmichael-analytics/Formula-1-Race-Analytics-Project-Databricks-on-Azure/README.md

 **Constructors' Championship**: In addition to the Drivers' Championship, there is also a Constructors' Championship.
 This championship considers the combined points earned by both drivers of each team.
 The team with the most points at the end of the season wins the Constructors' Championship.

-## Project Requirements

-### Data Ingestion

-- Extract Data from the Ergast API.

-- Ingested Data must have the correct schema applied.

-- Ingested Data must have the audit columns.

-- Ingested data must be in the Parquet Format.

-- Analyse the ingested data via SQL

-- Ingested Data must be able to handle incremental load.

 ### Data Transformation